AlexJitianu/ilir-ontology/README.md

 # code-tables
-Various code tables needed for our projects.
+Various controled vocabularies needed for our projects.
+For the beginning they are in the format needed.
+In the future, they will have to be expressed in SKOS.